alexbfree/thesis/src/chapter-1.md

 Introduction{#chapter-1}
 =======================

+<span class="editnote">#actionable takeaway is I need to write somewhere about 'alternatives to consent' within chap 1 (indeed I reference it in TikTok example and SILVER).
+Notes: Lots of discussion around the role of consent (and issues of it being one time; severance model etc), but recall consent is only one of the legal grounds for data processing.
+What do you do when that is not the legal grounds for processing?
+How does this impact HDR?
+There are many others (fulfilling contract; public duty; legitimate interests).
+Thus, be careful that whilst consent may encourage a more relational dynamic (despite its current flaws), these other grounds could be used, and indeed could be seen as being designed in some ways to minimise input of subjects and to give a legal justification to processing for controllers, without need to engage with subjects.</span>
+<span class="editnote">make stronger references to Design in intro and elsewhere, and talk about what is feasible / implementable (maybe leading into that being explored in part two)</span>

 > _"My data is everywhere, and I am nowhere."_—Imogen Heap (musician and digital rights advocate), speaking at MyData 2019, encapsulating a core problem with modern digital life.

 Background and Motivation for this Research{#1.1}